flexflow/FlexFlow/README.md

 ```
 $ cd ~/FlexFlow
-$ ./build/examples/cpp/split_test/split_test -ll:gpu 4 -ll:fsize 13000 -ll:zsize 16384 -ll:csize 40000 --budget 10 --batch-size 32
+$ ./build/examples/cpp/split_test/split_test -ll:gpu 4 -ll:fsize 13000 -ll:zsize 16384 -ll:csize 40000 --budget 10 --batch-size 32 [TODO ensure this is correct]
 ```

 ## Detailed Instructions

 ### Availability

-The Unity source code can be found at .
+The Unity source code can be found at https://github.com/flexflow/FlexFlow/tree/osdi2022ae.
-Unity is maintained as part of the open-source FlexFlow project for distributed DNN training.
+Unity is maintained as part of the open-source FlexFlow project.

 ### Artifact Claims

 For the models evaluated in the paper (i.e. ResNeXt-50, BERT-Large, DLRM, CANDLE-Uno, Inception-v3, MLP, and XDL), the evaluator should be able to use Unity to optimize and run the models.
 Since access to the machine with 192 GPUs cannot be shared, we expect the evaluator to run and optimize the models on a smaller machine setup (likely 4-8 GPUs).
-We expect the reviewer to see increased throughput as compared to the unoptimized data-parallel model.
+We expect the reviewer to see increased throughput as compared to the unoptimized data-parallel model across these models.

 ### Running other models

-Model performance can be seen via the
+Model performance can be seen via the [TODO document how to determine the model throughput].
+All of the models are run for [TODO] iterations on artificial data to generate this throughput number.

-Running in data parallel:
+Running in data parallel: [TODO document how to run models in data parallel]

+The total running time for all of the below commands should be under roughly [TODO] minutes on the AWS instance.

 #### ResNeXt-50

 ```
-$
+$ [TODO]
 ```

 #### BERT-Large

 ```
-$
+$ [TODO]
 ```

 #### DLRM

 ```
-$
+$ [TODO]
 ```

 #### CANDLE-Uno

 ```
-$
+$ [TODO]
 ```

 #### Inception-v3

 ```
-$
+$ [TODO]
 ```

 #### MLP

 ```
-$
+$ [TODO]
 ```

 #### XDL

 ```
-$
+$ [TODO]
 ```

 ### Rebuilding Unity